Frank1234/RetrofitRequestManager/README.md

 Manages caching and offline Retrofit usage.
 For Kotlin with RXJava only.

+NOTE: This library is in production and not ready for use yet.

 ### Usage

 [The example activity](https://github.com/Frank1234/RetrofitRequestManager/blob/master/app/src/main/java/com/ironflowers/rm/testapp/SimpleExampleActivity.kt) shows a simple example.